Zhang Rongsuo

 Zhang Rongsuo (born 1956, Huixian) is a Chinese Communist Party member.
 He was a deputy to the 10th National People's Congress (2003 - 2008).
-Zhang has received accolades for his development of rural infrastructure and for being an hero to Chinese workers.
+Zhang has received accolades for his development of rural infrastructure and for being a hero to Chinese workers.
 In 2002, Zhang received an inaugural Touching China Annual Person of the Year Award.
 In private life, Zhang was active in the coal mining and transport industries.

 Personal life

 Zhang was born in Huilong village, Huixian, Henan in 1956.
 He enlisted in the People's Liberation Army in 1975 and was discharged in 1980.
 Zhang gained wealth through his work in the coal mining and transportation industries.